0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 *»I've moved on to other things.
 It's in good hands with Gavin and everyone.«* {: .text-justify}

-Around the same time the [development process moves](#2010-other-moved-to-github) from SVN to GitHub.
+Around the same time the [development process](#2010-other-moved-to-github) from SVN to GitHub.
 Which leads to longtime [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
-In mid 2011 the [BIP progress](#2011-other-first-bip) for Bitcoin Improvement Proposal is introduced.
+In mid 2011 the [BIP process](#2011-other-first-bip) for Bitcoin Improvement Proposal is introduced.
 In the last quarter of 2011 and the first of 2012 the community discusses [various proposals](#2011-other-p2sh) that allow the receiver of a transaction to specify the script needed to spend it.
 Out of them P2SH is implemented and merged.
 {: .text-justify}